-- 3.3.1 top-opening type: A "three star" cabinet or freezer whose compartment(s) is (are) accessible from the top. - 3.3.2 upright type: A "three star" cabinet or freezer whose compartment(s) is (are) accessible from the front. - 3.3.3 overall dimensions (doors or lids closed): Measurements of the rectangular parallelepiped, whose base is horizontal, within which the "three star" cabinet or freezer is inscribed to include the complete appliance except for the handle, the protrusion of which, if any, is to be specified separately.

-3.3.4 overall space required in use (doors or lids open): Overall dimensions including the handle, increased by the space necessary for free circulation of the cooling air when the appliance is in service, plus the space necessary to allow opening of the means of access up to that minimum angle permitting removal of all removable parts such as containers and shelves.
-(See figure 1.)
+- 3.3.1 top-opening type: Refrigerator in which the compartment(s) is (are) accessible from the top. - 3.3.2 upright type: Refrigerator in which the compartment(s) is (are) accessible from the front. - 3.3.3 overall dimensions (doors or lids closed): Measurements of the rectangular parallelepiped, whose base is horizontal, within which the refrigerator is inscribed to include the complete appliance except for the handle, the protrusion of which, if any, is to be specified separately. - 3.3.4 overall space required in use (doors or lids open): Overall dimensions including the handle, increased by the space necessary for free circulation of the cooling air when the appliance is in service, plus the space necessary to allow opening of the means of access to that minimum angle permitting removal of all removable parts such as containers and shelves, including the drip tray with water if this has to be removed and emptied manually (see figure 1).